astralfrontier/astralfrontier.org-OLD/source/_posts/stormblood-4-0-crafting.md

 The site includes maps, rotations, and timers for rare nodes.
 Other sites, like [FFXIV Clock](ffxivclock.com/#/), also include timers, but Garland Tools pulls it all together.

+Special nodes come in three varieties: Ephemeral, Legendary, and Unspoiled.
+Ephemeral and Unspoiled nodes will appear for anyone, but only at specific times.
+Legendary nodes require that you acquire Regional Folklore books for them.

+Each node hides its contents behind "out of reach" barriers, which you must click on to reveal the item.
+However, specific items are always in the same slot, so just look at Garland Tools to be sure.
+For example, Chromite Ore is always in slot 6 of its Legendary node.
+When harvesting, click once to reveal, then do your rotation as shown in the tool - depending on whether you want collectibles, aetherial reduction, scrip, or just the item itself.

 #### Aetherial Reduction